odk-x/survey/README.md

 ## Instructions on how to use Survey.

-Note: Detailed information on how to use the survey can be found [here](https://docs.odk-x.org/survey-using/).
+Note: Detailed information on how to use ODK-X survey can be found [here](https://docs.odk-x.org/survey-using/).

 The developer [wiki](https://github.com/odk-x/tool-suite-X/wiki) (including release notes) and [issues tracker](https://github.com/odk-x/tool-suite-X/issues) are located under